 Do I need a property manager to rent out my Gibraltar property from abroad?

 Legally, no. Practically, yes.
 Self-managing from abroad creates communication delays, no emergency presence, and no one to notice problems early.
 For most remote landlords, professional management fees are recovered many times over in avoided problems.
-A good manager in Gibraltar typically charges 8–12% of monthly rent for full management.
+Full management in Gibraltar typically costs 8 to 12 percent of monthly rent.

 Do I pay tax on rental income in Gibraltar if I don't live there?

 Yes.
 Rental income from Gibraltar property is taxed in Gibraltar regardless of where you are tax resident.
-You'll need to file a Gibraltar tax return.
-Double taxation treaties with most countries give you credit for Gibraltar tax paid, so you're generally not taxed twice on the same income.
+You need to register with the Income Tax Office via Form S4 and file a Gibraltar tax return.
+Double taxation treaties with most countries give credit for Gibraltar tax paid, so you are generally not taxed twice on the same income.

 How much does property management cost in Gibraltar?

-Full management fees in Gibraltar typically run at 8–12% of monthly rent.
-Letting fees (for finding tenants) are charged separately and usually equivalent to around one month's rent.
-For a property at £2,000/month, full management costs roughly £160–£240/month.
+Full management fees in Gibraltar typically run at 8 to 12 percent of monthly rent.
+Letting fees for finding tenants are charged separately and usually equivalent to around one month's rent.
+For a property at £2,000 per month, full management costs roughly £160 to £240 per month.

 What happens if my tenant stops paying rent and I'm abroad?